hackr-space/sql-for-data-science/README.md

 # SQL for Data Science
 SQL or Structured Query Language is a powerful language which is used for communicating with and extracting data from databases.
-A working knowledge of databases and SQL is a must if you want to become a data sientists.
+A working knowledge of databases and SQL is a must if you want to become a data scientist.

 ## Contents